 Sengkang Riverside Park collects and filters rainwater naturally with its aquatic plants, and allows you to walk right up to the edge of the ponds and the mangroves to really become one with nature.
 There are fruit trees found all around the park, from the usual mangosteen, pomelo, and starfruit, to the exotic Pond Apple, Sweetsop, and Custard Apple.

 Next to Sengkang Riverside Park is Sengkang Floating Wetland.
 Stare at it long enough and you’ll realise it’s no normal piece of land in the middle of the water – unlike islands that are rooted to the ground, this floating wetland floats!

 Difficulty: Easy – Moderate (3 – 4 hours)

 Most adventurous trails (Off-road + unmapped locations)

-When it was rediscovered in 2014, this forgotten reservoir was believed to existed from as early as 1905.
+When it was rediscovered in 2014, this forgotten reservoir was believed to have existed from as early as 1905.
 Two drowning incidents were reported here – one in 1936 and another in 1948, but as of 2000, there was no trace of this reservoir on local maps.
-Despite being forgotten by the world, the reservoir stands, an eclectic mix of nature and creepy
+Despite being forgotten by the world, the reservoir stands, an eclectic mix of nature and creepy.

 We don’t recommend swimming here, even though there’s an old diving board, bathing area, and concrete steps, but there is a narrow path you can take that will bring you to the other side.
 There aren’t any marked trails, and a free-and-easy trek takes approximately an hour.
 Keep Google Maps by your side, and you won’t get too lost.